 The Tennessee Department of Economic and Community Development (TNECD) is a state-run agency charged with developing Tennessee as a favorable business destination.
 TNECD facilitates a variety of programs, tax incentives, grants, and location assistance to promote economic development.
 Information regarding these programs, the business climate of Tennessee, and export assistance are all provided on the TNECD website.

 The Tennessee Small Business Development Center (TSBDC) exists to assist and support the small business community in the state.
-The site has a collection of free resources which aid in the process of operating and starting a business.
+The site has a collection of free resources that aid in the process of operating and starting a business.
 It has numerous statewide locations and provides individual, specialized business advising, and training.
 All services offered by the center are free of charge, except for some of the professional training sessions.

 The U.S. Commercial Service Tennessee branch of the Department of Commerce specializes in helping small to medium-sized companies develop and execute exporting strategies.
 Fees vary and are based on the service being provided.
 Links and specific information for the three main offices serving the state are also provided.